jboliv01/react-portfolio/posts/de-zc-w1.md

       - "8080:80"
   ```

-The result of running `docker compose up` after configuring your docker-compose.yml file should be something like the following.
-Two containers, one configured with PostgreSQL and the other with pgAdmin that are now able to communicate.
+Running `docker compose up` after configuring your docker-compose.yml file should result in two containers, one with PostgreSQL and the other with pgAdmin, that are now able to communicate.
+For example, you should now be able to query your database via the pgAdmin gui.

 ![docker compose](/de-zc/w1/docker-compose.png)

 ## Docker Network Considerations

-It is important to note we did not define a Network in our `docker-compose.yml` file (Networks allow our services to communicate).
-Therefore Docker Compose by default will create one for you which name is derived from the folder/directory the docker-compose.yml file is located in.
-You can run the command `docker network ls` and it will list all the networks, your default one included.
+It is important to note we did not define a Network in our `docker-compose.yml` file.
+Docker Networks allow our services to communicate.
+Therefore, Docker Compose by default will create one for you which name is derived from the folder/directory the docker-compose.yml file is located in.
+You can run the command `docker network ls` and it will list all the networks, including your default one.
 For example, my docker-compose file was in my directory titled `my_week_1`, therefore the network is titled `my_week_1_default`.
 Try running `docker network ls` and see for yourself.
 You can also define the network name within docker compose as well if you'd prefer.

 ## Understanding Docker Volumes

-In order to keep our newly ingested data persisitent across container runs, it is important that we map the volume in our docker compose file.
+To keep our newly ingested data persisitent across container runs, it is important that we map the volume in our docker compose file.

-`pgadmin_data` is the name I gave to our specific volume, you can name it however you'd like. pgAdmin writes various types of data to this directory.
+`pgadmin_data` is the name I gave to our specific volume.
+You can name it however you'd like. pgAdmin writes various types of data to this directory.
 This data includes:

 - Session Data: Information about user sessions, such as login sessions.
 - Configuration Data: User preferences and settings for the PgAdmin application.